obakis/rbrsa/README.md

 The [Finturk Data System](https://www.bddk.org.tr/BultenFinturk/) provides granular, detailed data, including statistics broken down by province, whereas the standard Monthly Bulletin offers national-level aggregates.

-Note: For the time being only a single grup_kod is allowed.
-The API allows using multiple grup_kod as well to download for more than bank groups.
-This will be added in future versions.
+Note: Currently, only a single grup_kod can be specified per request.
+The underlying BDDK API supports multiple codes, and this functionality will be added in a future version.

 ```r
 library(rbrsa)